Chen-HY/Chen-HY.github.io/_pages/about.md

   - /about.html
 ---

-I’m now master student in SIST, ShanghaiTech University Before that I received the Bachelor’s Degree at China University of Petroleum.
+I’m now master student in SIST, ShanghaiTech University.

+Before that I received the Bachelor’s Degree at China University of Petroleum.

 I’m interested in Robotics and deep learning.